-Once the Spanish left, the country was colonised by the US and there followed some 50 years of liberalisation and exposure to the excesses of American society and the film, arts and culture worlds (not all of it good!).
+Once the Spanish left, the country was colonized by the US and there followed some 50 years of liberalization and exposure to the excesses of American society and the film, arts and culture worlds (not all of it good!).

 So, the end result?
 Trans-pinays are tolerated but not necessarily accepted in Filipino culture.
 And society in many ways similar to the situation of Ladyboys in Thailand.

 Some further reasons for this tolerance include the fact that pre-colonisation (as in much of Asia, including India).
 The so-called "third sex" ie Trans people or Trans-pinay.
 Were considered special, of having greater spiritual awareness.
 And even revered for having the attributes of both male and female characters.

 Furthermore, The Philippines, has no history of criminalisation of homosexuals.
 And gay men and women have, forever, been part of the fabric of society.
 Albeit for many years having to adopt a low-key profile.
 Finally, despite the machismo culture inherent in the Filipino culture.
 The matriarchal pre-colonial roots still stand the test of time so.
 By and large, women are not seen as inferior to men.
 Indeed, in many instances, women held privileged roles.
 Being able to inherit land and the wealth of their fore bearers.
 And well as being the driving force behind families and major businesses.